zuiwuchang/goapp/README.md

 ### 3\.
 Configure Dependencies

-Edit `script/conf.sh` and add the import paths of the third-party libraries you need into the `GOLIB` array:
+Edit the `script/conf.sh` file and add your required library paths to the `GOLIB` array:

 ```bash
 GOLIB=(